 2 Runner-up of the respective category takes 1 point

-3 Third place of the respective category takes 0 points
+3 Third place in the respective category takes 0 points

-4 It’s not comprehensive to decide winner in Security section
+4 It’s not comprehensive to decide a winner in the Security section

-Choosing between Google Drive vs Dropbox vs OneDrive are eventually depends on your needs to store and back up your files.
+Choosing between Google One vs Dropbox vs OneDrive eventually depends on your need to store and back up your files.

 And of course, how much you’re willing to pay.

-When it comes to pricing, Google Drive beats out of the other two.
+When it comes to pricing, Google Drive beats the other two.

-Where did Amazon Cloud Drive stance?
+Where did Amazon Cloud Drive’s stance?
 Find out here in the Amazon Cloud Drive review.

 But if you prefer to use Microsoft Office software, then OneDrive offers the best in terms of file sharing and editing.